Born in 1989.

 Loves: kind people, art, video games, organization, puzzles, cats, and the never-ending quest of self-improvement.

 Hates: bigots, willful ignorance, brain fog, overwhelming options, poor graphic design, and internet troll culture.

 Where I Am

 I’m currently in New York, back in my hometown.
 I moved south in 2003, and moved north again just in time to greet 2013.
 I’m looking forward to doing more.
-I’ve got a handful of mental health issues that complicate matters.
+I’ve got a pile of mental health issues that complicate matters.
 I’m not afraid of talking about most of them.

 On June 17th, 2011, I walked at my graduation ceremony and became the proud owner of a very fancy piece of paper.
-(Spoiler: It’s a Bachelor’s of Fine Arts Degree in Game Art & Design)
+(Spoiler: It’s a Bachelor of Fine Arts Degree in Game Art & Design)

 I’m very excited to have met one of my largest life goals, and I have a fantastic family of friends and relatives who are all marvelously supportive and proud of my accomplishment.